Kairieji/diem25/README.md

 The European Union could have been the proverbial Beacon on the Hill, showing the world how peace and solidarity may be snatched from the jaws of centuries-long conflict and bigotry.
 Alas, today, a common bureaucracy and a common currency divide European peoples that were beginning to unite despite our different languages and cultures.

-Now, today, Europeans are feeling let down by EU institutions everywhere.From Helsinki to Lisbon, from Dublin to Crete, from Leipzig to Aberdeen.
+*Now, today, Europeans are feeling let down by EU institutions everywhere.From Helsinki to Lisbon, from Dublin to Crete, from Leipzig to Aberdeen.
 A stark choice is approaching fast.
-The choice between authentic democracy and insidious disintegration.
+The choice between authentic democracy and insidious disintegration.*

+**Šiandien europiečiai jaučiasi nuvilti ES institucijų - nuo Helsinkio iki Lisabonos, nuo Dublino iki Kretos, nuo Leipcigo iki Aberdyno.
+Tiesmukas pasirinkimas ateina greičiausiai.
+Pasirinkimas tarp tikros demokratijos ir klastingo suskaldymo.**

 At the heart of our disintegrating EU there lies a guilty deceit: A highly political, top-down, opaque decision-making process is presented as ‘apolitical’, ‘technical’, ‘procedural’ and ‘neutral’.
 Its purpose is to prevent Europeans from exercising democratic control over their money, communities, working conditions and environment.